jlaroche/Documentation-en/docs/Data_Standardization/ontology.md

 A hierarchical organization of terms also enables using branches of an ontology as a source of picklist choices for some attribute, similar to term lookup tables that computer science developers are familiar with.

 ### Relations between entity kinds
-Naturally an ontology needs a language of relations between classes (called "**object properties**") such as "located in" or "part of" and a way to use them in expressing logical statements, called axioms, that must be true for an entity to match to some given class.
+An ontology needs a language of relations between classes (called "**object properties**") such as "located in" or "part of" and a way to use them in expressing logical statements, called axioms, that must be true for an entity to match to some given class.
 There is also some functionality (using "**data properties**") for associating specific values or ranges to class axioms (e.g. "pi 'has value' "3.1415927"^^xsd:decimal).

 ### Curation standards
 There are a number of ontology curation communities, often based around a top-level ontology such as [BFO](https://basic-formal-ontology.org/) or [UFO](https://philarchive.org/rec/PORUUF), each with their own practices.
 In the OBO Foundry community, terms are explained in the singular, are provided in a primary language like English, and are lowercase except for proper noun parts.
 (The singular requirement allows curators (or computers) to fashion plural terms and their characteristics with reference to singular ones, though english still has its odd cases to consider - e.g. a "pair of pants"!)